A Portela Mencia 2015

 GRAPE: 100% Mencia.
 Vines planted from 1976 - 1990.
 Tended in clay, granite and slate soil from 500 - 700 m (1,640 - 2,625 ft) elevation.
 This is a vegan wine.

-PAIRING SUGGESTIONS: Herb-roasted chicken, pork loin or even salmon would be divine.
-And some sautéed mushrooms...
+PAIRING SUGGESTIONS: Herb-roasted chicken, pork loin, sautéed mushrooms, or even salmon would be divine.

 VINIFICATION AND AGEING: After harvest, the skins mix with the unfermented juice for five days at 45F.
 This pre-fermentation “cold soak” enhances the wines aromas, color and flavor.
 Once fermentation has taken place, the skins spend another 10 days in tanks to extract all beneficial colors and tannins.
-The wine is aged 12 months in stainless stell tanks + 8 months in French oak barrels.
+The wine is aged 12 months in stainless steel tanks plus another 8 months in French oak barrels.

 PRODUCTION: 1,691 cases